-By law, the budget is supposed to be finalized by the start of the fiscal year, which runs from 1 October to 30 September, with the 2019 fiscal year running from 1 October 2018 to 30 September 2018.
+By law, the budget is supposed to be finalized by the start of the fiscal year, which runs from 1 October to 30 September, with the 2021 fiscal year running from 1 October 2020 to 30 September 2021.
 Unfortunately, setting a budget that big is hard, so it is pretty normal (in the last couple of decades) for Congress to fail to approve the budget by the 1 October deadline.

 How A Government Shutdown Affects Military Pay